edenreich/Observer-Design-Pattern/README.md

 # Observer-Design-Pattern
-This simple Repository will help you, hopfully, understanding the idea behind the Observer Design Pattern
+This simple Repository will help you understanding the basic idea behind the Observer Design Pattern